ericniebler/stl2/review/2010808 Batavia review.md

 [iterator.concept.forward]
 WB: Would it be possible to have a diagram of the relationships of these concepts?
 [Such a diagram would be large and verges on tutorial - I think it would be out of place in the IS.]
 Group: 4.2 needs to be `((void)[](X x){++x;}(a), *a)` [i.e., add a cast to `(void)` to avoid `,` hijacking via ADL]. [added.]

+[iterator.concept.random.access]
+CC: "refines `BidirectionalIterator` with support for ..., as well as the computation..."
+[So changed.]